Torsion phenomena for zero-cycles on a product of curves over a number field: Introduction

 \subsection{Acknowledgments}

-The first author was partially supported by the NSF grant DMS-~2001605, and the second author by a CRM-ISM postdoctoral fellowship.
-We are very thankful to Professors Kartik Prasanna and Akshay Venkatesh for introducing us to this question and to Kartik Prasanna and Vasudevan Srinivas for allowing us to include something about their upcoming work in our article. \black
+The first author was partially supported by the NSF grants DMS-~2001605 and DMS-~2302196, and the second author by a CRM-ISM postdoctoral fellowship.
+We are very thankful to Professors Kartik Prasanna and Akshay Venkatesh for introducing us to this question and to Kartik Prasanna and Vasudevan Srinivas for allowing us to include in our article something about their work in preparation.
+We are also thankful to Professors Spencer Bloch and Shuji Saito for showing interest in our article.
+Lastly we would like to thank our referees whose suggestions helped improve this article. \black